Detecting possible cognitive impairment is the first step in determining whether or not a patient needs further cognitive tests and evaluation.

 - Time to develop a relationship with doctors and care partners

-- Benefit from care and support services, making it easier for them and their family to manage the disease
+- Access to care and support services, making it easier for them and their family to manage the changes that come with the disease

 Medicare Annual Wellness Visit